Designing for Success: The Importance of Structure in Organizational Growth

 Gradually separate and formalize roles as the organization scales.

-The trap is assuming that what it took to launch is the same as what it will take to sustain and scale.
+However, the trap lies in assuming that what it took to launch is the same as what it will take to sustain and scale.

 Once the function is established, it becomes essential to: